-Area of the Annual Report and Financial Statements 2020 and the related Directors' responsibilities
+Area of the Annual Report and Financial Statements 2021 and Our responsibilities Our reporting

+the related Directors'

+responsibilities

+Directors' report

-Directors' report (on pages 2 to 4)
+(on pages 1 to 4)

 The Maltese Companies Act (Cap.
 386) requires the directors to prepare a Directors' report, which includes the contents required by Article 177 of the Act and the Sixth Schedule to the Act.
+We are required to consider whether the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements.